-The Agency's headquarters is in Southampton is where more that half the permanent work force are based, undertaking the writing of legislation, policy and procedures, all of the support functions are based in HQ, which is managed by a number of Directorates.
-The office of the Chief Executive is also in HQ.
+The Agency's headquarters in Southampton is where more than half the permanent work force is based, undertaking the writing of legislation, policy and procedures.
+All of the support functions are based in HQ, which is managed across a number of Directorates.
+The Office of the Chief Executive is also in HQ.
 There is additionally the Registry of Shipping and Seamen in Cardiff, a Training Centre at Lee on the Solent, Hampshire and business support offices at Beverley, Aberdeen and Swansea.
-The Agency's current scope of QMS certification encompasses all activities carried out by the Agency including those carried out on its behalf by external providers.
+The Agency's current scope of QMS certification encompasses all activities carried out by the Agency including evaluating, selecting and monitoring the performance of external providers that conduct activities on behalf of the Agency.